The Zero Waste Coffee Project

 No, it was not needed.
 But we had to prove that our product was free of polynuclear aromatic hydrocarbons.
 This is something that EFSA was very, very emphatic on us.
 We had to provide all the scientific and lab work, proving that our product was free of harmful chemicals; free of glyphosate, of other pesticides, but especially of these hydrocarbon ring aromatics like benzene.
 This has been the main hurdle to get this concentrate into the EU.

-Not precisely - controlled fermentation is part of a sophisticated and integrated process, protected by industrial secrets.
+Right!
+Controlled fermentation is part of a sophisticated and integrated process, protected by industrial secrets.
 We also use vacuum evaporation.
 It is a water-based process that is free of any chemicals.
 We don't use solvents to produce the concentrate.
 This is a relatively new technology, and it's not very common in the coffee business, but it's quite well known in the pharmaceutical industry.

 Is your extract a dry one, or is it a liquid?

-BioFortune´s liquid coffee pulp concentrate
+BioFortune´s liquid coffee pulp concentrate.
+(Courtesy Ruben Sorto.)

 It's a liquid.
 It easily dissolves in cold water which is a great advantage for the beverage industry.
 I should mention that several beer breweries in the US, including some very large ones, are doing trials with our concentrate regarding infused beers, alcoholic and non-alcoholic.
 If they are satisfied with the flavours that we can provide, it could become a great business for us.